ryanstevens/ModelFlow/readme.md

 - Ability to listen for state changes and run callbacks.
 - Provide a mechanism to optionally enforce linear paths from state to state.
 This may be used an alternative to flow control libraries.

-Installation / Instantiation
+Installation / Basic Usage
 =======
-ModelFlow depends on [Underscore](https://github.com/documentcloud/underscore) and built as a complement to  [Backbone](https://github.com/documentcloud/backbone).
+ModelFlow depends on [Underscore](https://github.com/documentcloud/underscore) and is built as a complement to  [Backbone](https://github.com/documentcloud/backbone).

 ### On the Server